zhullyb/monyhar/monyhar/docs/trusted_types_on_webui.md

 ## How can I "Trusted Type" my code?

-**Note: If your JS code will also run on Chromium for iOS (i.e. WebKit), you should have an if statement to check the Trusted Types support before using methods/properties under `window.trustedTypes` :**
+**Note: If your JS code will also run on Monyhar for iOS (i.e. WebKit), you should have an if statement to check the Trusted Types support before using methods/properties under `window.trustedTypes` :**